FrancesCoronel/personal-website-v3/_posts/2014-03-12-python-bits-1.md

 ### Hello, hello, hello!

-Welcome to Python Bits, where you’re introduced to increasingly difficult program problems that you can solve… or not.
+Welcome to Python Bits, where you're introduced to increasingly difficult program problems that you can solve… or not.

-It’s up to you, I’m not the pushy type.
+It's up to you, I'm not the pushy type.

-So long time, no see, and naturally it’s time for another programming session, BUT this time, we’re going to be working with Python!
+So long time, no see, and naturally it's time for another programming session, BUT this time, we're going to be working with Python!

 For this exercise, I assume you own a device with an OSX system.
 Sorry Windows users.